 Jacksonville operates the largest outdoor urban park center in the United States, with over 80,000 acres of parks.
 The city has 262 parks, including the Timucuan Ecological and Historic Preserve in the Fort Caroline area and the city's first park, Hemming Plaza, located in downtown Jacksonville.

 The city of Jacksonville takes great pride in its parks, and each of them offers a relaxing environment with great scenery.
 Memorial Park in Riverside, for example, sits on the edge of the St. John's and has a great view of the river.

-Jacksonville's beaches are the most popular in the country, according to information compiled by The Daily Beast.
-The city of Jacksonville Beach offers free public parking and hosts free events, such as outdoor concerts and festivals throughout the year.
+Jacksonville's beaches are the most popular in the country, according to information compiled by The Daily Beast., and most of the city's beaches offer free public parking and hosts free events, such as outdoor concerts and festivals, throughout the year.

-There are a number of free concerts and festivals throughout Jacksonville year round.
-The best example is the Jacksonville Jazz Festival, held each May, featuring a number of high-profile Jazz performers.
-The Jacksonville Landing often has free outdoor concerts as well.
-Although the musical guests are often local or regional acts, bigger names come through from time to time, such as The Flobots (known for their hit "Handlebars").
+There are a number of free concerts and festivals throughout Jacksonville year-round.
+The best example is the Jacksonville Jazz Festival, which is held each May and features a number of high-profile Jazz performers.
+The Jacksonville Landing often has free outdoor concerts as well, and although the musical guests are often local or regional acts, bigger names come through from time to time, such as The Flobots (known for their 2007 hit "Handlebars").